binarymist/cloudsecurity-quickreference/manuscript/markdown/main/chapter2.md

 When Docker reads the instructions in the following `Dockerfile`, an image is created that copies your certificate, private key, and any other secrets you have declared, and adds them to an additional layer and forms the resulting image.
 Both `COPY` and `ADD` will bake what ever you are copying or adding into an additional layer or delta, as discussed in the Consumption from Registries subsection in my [Docker Security book](https://binarymist.io/publication/docker-security/).
 Whoever can access this image from a public or less public registry now has access to your certificate and even worse your private key.

-Anyone can see how these images were built using these tools:
+Anyone can see how these images were built using the following tools:

 * [dockerfile-from-image](https://github.com/CenturyLinkLabs/dockerfile-from-image)
 * [ImageLayers](https://imagelayers.io/)